 The current color of the Eiffel Tower

-The Eiffel Tower has returned to the yellow-brown color that Gustave Eiffel chose for the monument in 1907.
-A shade selected to shine over the city of Paris for many years to come!
+The Eiffel Tower has regained its yellow-brown color, which Gustave Eiffel chose for the monument in 1907.
+A shade that will continue to shine over the city of Paris for many years to come!

 In 136 years, the Eiffel Tower has been repainted 20 times, an absolute necessity to ensure its longevity.